valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

 are able to query and count ranges in a lexicographically fashion, assuming they are used with sorted sets where all the elements have the same score.

-This Redis feature is basically equivalent to a `b-tree` data structure which is often used in order to implement indexes with traditional databases.
+This Valkey feature is basically equivalent to a `b-tree` data structure which is often used in order to implement indexes with traditional databases.
-As you can guess, because of this, it is possible to use this Redis data structure in order to implement pretty fancy indexes.
+As you can guess, because of this, it is possible to use this Valkey data structure in order to implement pretty fancy indexes.

 Before we dive into using lexicographical indexes, let's check how